-- The Grill restaurant (former Poolside Cafe, alternative, buffet-style venue for breakfast and lunch; offers al-fesco dining)
+- The Grill restaurant (former Poolside Cafe, an alternative, buffet-style venue for breakfast and lunch; offers al-fresco dining)

 Shipboard entertainment options - Fun and Sport

-The continuing renovation project on Black Watch cruise ship means she is an attractive cruise liner and an appealing option, particularly for the older set looking for a relaxing and authentic cruising experience.
+Black Watch was regularly drydocked for renovations and upgrades, to make the boat attractive and an appealing travel vacation option, particularly for the older tourists looking for a relaxing and authentic British cruising experience.

 - Marina Theatre (150-seat cinema room)

 - Port Shop (duty-paid, sells essentials, hats, swimwear, toiletries, beachwear, sweets, books, snacks)